How China-West tensions will shape global markets

 Washington is pushing "friendshoring" - the idea of replacing China's role in supply chains with friendly nations.

 India is viewed as the most able to compete with China in low-cost, large-scale manufacturing.
-Its large, young population and a burgeoning middle class also creates opportunities for multinationals seeing less business in China.
+Its large, young population and burgeoning middle class also create opportunities for multinationals seeing less business in China.

 Indian stocks have rallied 8 per cent this year and the prospect of investor flows into the bond market just got a boost from JPMorgan's plan to include India in a key government bond index next year.